LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-research-libraries.md

 **Activity:**
 1. Select a metadata record from your library’s collection (e.g. your institutional repository) that describes a published dataset.
-2. Open the ARDC FAIR Data Assessment tool at [https://www.ands-nectar-rds.org.au/fair-tool](https://www.ands-nectar-rds.org.au/fair-tool) and run your chosen dataset against the tool to assess its ‘FAIRness’.
+2. Open the [ARDC FAIR Data Assessment tool](https://www.ands-nectar-rds.org.au/fair-tool) and run your chosen dataset against the tool to assess its ‘FAIRness’.

 **Consider:**
 How FAIR was your chosen dataset?